Unpaid work in the UK

 Some employers offer the opportunity to work without pay, for a chance to learn about their business or sector, and gain experience.
 These roles can be for short periods, like a few days or a week, but some will advertise or agree to unpaid work taking place over many months.

-While some organisations offer unpaid work in areas with fewer responsibilities, like making the tea or undertaking whatever administrative assistance might be helpful that day, a surprising number of unpaid roles come with an expectation that you will work in the same way as paid colleagues.
+While some organisations offer unpaid work in areas with fewer responsibilities, like providing ad hoc administrative assistance, a surprising number of unpaid roles come with an expectation that you will work in the same way as paid colleagues.
 Unfortunately, some organisations know they can advertise a year-long internship without pay and still expect excellent candidates to apply.
-Some might think they’re “helping” by creating work experience opportunities, but not everyone can afford to work for free – is it fair that they should miss out on that experience?
+Some might think they are helping by creating work experience opportunities, but not everyone can afford to work for free – is it fair that they should be excluded from that experience?

 Volunteering versus working

-Volunteering is a great way to give something back, make new friends, build your skills and gain experience in a charity or the not-for-profit sector, and contributes to the many activities that support and improve society.
+Volunteering is a great way to give something back, make new friends, build your skills and gain experience.
+Volunteering in a charity or the not-for-profit sector can contribute to the many activities that support and improve society.
 Unpaid work is not volunteering – it is working without reward, for an organisation than then profits from your work.

 You are a worker, and not a volunteer, if:

-- You have to turn up whether you want to or not
+- You are obligated to work mandatory days/times/jobs whether you want to or not

 2 (d) We will NOT advertise the following: